linebender/linebender.github.io/content/blog/2024-06-28-doc-include.md

 authors = ["Daniel McNab"]
 +++

+Creating crate level documentation by [including](https://doc.rust-lang.org/rustdoc/write-documentation/the-doc-attribute.html#the-doc-attribute) your README can lower maintenance burden, as you do not need to manually keep the crate level docs synchronised.
-When using `#![doc = include_str!("../README.md")]` for your documentation, you will also want to link directly to mentioned [items][].
+However, when writing this documentation, you will also want to link directly to some mentioned [items][].
-These links need to work in other places that the README is rendered, such as on your package's <https://crates.io> homepage.
+These links need to work in all the places that the README is rendered, such as on your package's <https://crates.io> homepage, in addition to in rustdoc output.
-Because of this, you should be using direct links to the online documentation of the items:
+To achieve this, you can link to the online documentation for the items:

 ```md
 To get started with foobar, use the [`frobnicate`][] function.